queer/mahou/README.md

 you focus on the important thing: developing your application and hammering out code.

+Lots of PaaS platforms exist to solve this, but they all have their own faults.
+Too much config effort, not self-hostable, closed source, too expensive, ...
+Take your pick, really.

 ## How does it work?

 Everything is powered by [singyeong (신경)](https://github.com/queer/singyeong).